lyannaliu/lyannaliu.github.io/modelsandmethods.md

 ![dtree_nodes](/images/dtree_model.png)

 Then, the ensembler model was fit with 25 estimators at a max_depth of 3.
-25 estimators was chosen as that's the largest we felt we could bootstrap when there are > 20million observations in each boostrapped sample.
+This number of estimators was chosen because that's the largest we felt we could bootstrap (with current memory/processing limitations) when there are > 20million observations in each boostrapped sample.

 ```python
 bag_model = BaggingClassifier(